otrv4/otrv4/otrv4.md

 #### Non-Interactive-Auth Message

-This message finishes the non-interactive.
+This message finishes the non-interactive DAKE.
 It contains a key-only unforgeable message authentication code function.
 Bob sends it to Alice to commit to a choice of his ECDH ephemeral key and his DH ephemeral key, and to acknowledge Alice's ECDH ephemeral key and DH ephemeral key.
 This message might also contain an attached encrypted message, which is highly recommended.

 A valid Non-Interactive-Auth message is generated as follows: